twlk9/lgdb/README.md

 approaches but haven't landed on something I'm happy with yet.
 Will keep trying.

-It does have is tiered compression.
+It does have tiered compression.
 Run hot data (L0-L2) through fast S2 compression and let the cold data (L3+) get hit with Zstd for space efficiency.
 Or just pick one compression method for everything if you prefer.